benjamingr/cancellation-propagation-example/README.md

 ```

 This means that instead of passing `signal` everywhere you can just call the `signal()` function and access the abort signal from context.

+### License

+MIT, or if you want I will let you use this code any other license if you ask :]

+### Contributing

+Please check this code out and tell me if it works for you or if you think it's a good idea.

+### Code Of Conduct

+This project uses the Contributor Covenant Code of Conduct.
+Reports go to benjamingr @ gmail